Oct. 10, 1943 - May 7, 2014 Groves, TX

 he was a member of Blood, Sweat, and Tears,

 at age 14 and toured with them extensively in

 played with Edgar Winter from the time they

 LaCroix earned a gold record in 1972 for

 Roadwork.
-He is credited with nine albums for
+He is credited with work on

-Epic and Mercury Records.
+nine albums for Epic and Mercury Records.